 A form of Hatha yoga, Iyengar is one of the oldest forms of yoga.
 A number of different props are used in Iyengar since emphasis is given to alignment and precision in every posture.
 Iyengar teaches how all eight aspects of Ashtanga yoga are integrated and focuses on the aspect of "sequencing," the practice of intentionally grouping and linking specific asanas together.

 BKS Iyengar began his teaching in 1936 after studying in Mysore, India, with yoga guru Krisnamacharya.
 His pursuit started when he was attempting to improve his health while suffering from tuberculosis.
-Iyengar continues to practice today with help from his son Prashant and his daughter Geeta.

 Aside from the basic benefits that any yoga practice gives us, Iyengar uses props that can benefit in a number of ways: they help with precision, put less stress on your muscles, and are helpful if you're recovering from an injury.